 - Song lyrics (if rights have been granted)

-- For albums, books, films and program titles do not use italics - chevrons («») should be used instead.
+- For album titles, book titles, film titles, TV show titles, song titles, titles of video game, etc. titles do not use italics - chevrons («») should be used instead.

 - Maximum two lines.

 - Text should usually be kept to one line, unless it exceeds the character limitation.

 - Prefer a bottom-heavy pyramid shape for subtitles when multiple line break options present themselves, but avoid having just one or two words on the top line.